drSigPro/CNN-Classifier-Analysis/README.md

 2. Now open the [colab file](transfer_learning.ipynb) and click on "Open in Colab" option.
 4. Follow the instructions in the file and complete the home work listed at the end.

-# Part 3: Explain the trained models through feature visualization (visualize the filters, outputs, activation and understand Grad-CAM, Saliency Map etc)
+# Part 3: Explain the trained models through feature visualization (Introducing forward backward hooks in Pytorch, visualize the filters, outputs, activation and understand Grad-CAM, Saliency Map etc)
 Please follow the below steps
 1. Follow step 1 in part 2 in case you haven't done so (Not ideal though!)
 2. Now open the [colab file](model_explainability.ipynb) and click on "Open in Colab" option.